DanielMing123/LightFormer/README.md

 # LightFormer
-An End-to-End Model for Intersection Drivability Recognition Using Traffic Light Signals and Attention Mechanism
+An End-to-End Model for Urban Intersection Drivability Recognition Using Traffic Light Signals and Attention Mechanism

 # Installation
 * CUDA>=11.7